Truck Accident Lawyer in Charlottesville, VA

 What Do You Need to Prove in a Truck Accident Claim?

-To recover compensation in a Virginia truck accident claim, you’ll need to prove that the truck driver or some other party was negligent and that their negligence was the cause of your injuries and losses.
+To recover compensation in a Charlottesville truck accident claim, you’ll need to prove that the truck driver or some other party was negligent and that their negligence was the cause of your injuries and losses.

 You can do this by presenting the following types of evidence: